-In March 2021, the American Rescue Plan passed and ushered in a historic one-year expansion of the Child Tax Credit (CTC) that has the power to significantly reduce child poverty, build racial equity, and create a public investment for the good of all children.
-This temporary expansion is not perfect and, critically, is not permanent—we are fighting hard to ensure that we make the most of this momentum and pass a permanent, universal child allowance, which would be life-changing for families across the country.
+In March 2021, the American Rescue Plan passed and ushered in a historic one-year expansion of the Child Tax Credit (CTC) that has the power to significantly boost income security, reduce child poverty, advance racial equity, and create a public investment for the good of all children.
+This temporary expansion is not perfect and, critically, is not permanent—we are fighting hard to ensure that we make the most of this momentum and pass a permanent and inclusive universal child allowance, which would be life-changing for families across the country.

 We Need Your Voice

 By joining today, you will receive email updates about our work to fight for children and ways you can help.